 The Bose QuietControl 30 are good commuting and office headphones that are stable enough for the gym.
 They're one of the best earbuds we've tested; they barely leak and have and a well-balanced sound quality.
 They’re versatile for almost every use case except watching videos because of their relatively high latency.
 Their around-the-neck design also won’t be for everyone and they’re fairly pricey compared to competing headphones.
 See our recommendations for the best noise cancelling earbuds and the best wireless earbuds for iPhone.

-The Bose QuietControl 30 are a better option for most use cases if you want to go wireless, however, for a wired earbud, the QuietComfort 20 are a good choice.
+The Bose QuietControl 30 are a better option for most uses if you want to go wireless; however, for a wired earbud, the QuietComfort 20 are a good choice.
 The QC30 benefit from the greater range of a Bluetooth connection.
-They also have a bit more control over their noise cancelling feature when compared to the QC20.
+They also have a bit more control over their noise canceling feature when compared to the QC20.
 On the upside, the QC20 have no latency since they are wired.
 They also have a slightly stronger noise isolation performance than the QC30.
-Also since they have a simple wired design, they are a bit more portable and will easily fit into your pockets, unlike the QC 30.
+Also, since they have a simple wired design, they are a bit more portable and will easily fit into your pockets, unlike the QC30.